torvalds/linux/Documentation/networking/af_xdp.rst

 ---------------------

-Here is an example Tx path pseudo-code (using libxdp interfaces for simplicity) ignoring that the umem is finite in size, and that we eventually will run out of packets to send.
+Here is an example Tx path pseudo-code (using libxdp interfaces for simplicity) iganalring that the umem is finite in size, and that we eventually will run out of packets to send.
 Also assumes pkts.addr points to a valid location in the umem.